CharlieS-432737/Unit-20-Assignment-2-Wiki/docs/Mock-Up system/Tasks/Support tasks.md

 **Problem:**

-The computer was unable to connect to the wifi network.
+The computer was unable to connect to the Wi-Fi network.

 **What happened?:**